oscal-compass/compliance-trestle-ssp-demo/README.md

 [Compliance-trestle](https://ibm.github.io/compliance-trestle) (trestle) is an assembly of functionality to facilitate compliance-as-code workflows, anchored in the [Open Security Controls Assessment Language](https://pages.nist.gov/OSCAL/) (OSCAL).

+This demo requires trestle release 1.0.0 or greater.

 This repository illustrates how to use `trestle author` functionality to make OSCAL more approachable.
 Specifically it shows how some tasks, such as writing corporate guidance, SSP control implementation descriptions and setting of parameters can be simplified using a markdown workflow.